redev-5c/UnlinkFirewall/README.md

 All rights reserved

-This file is part of Kiwiplay kids.
+This file is part of NetGuard.

 Kiwiplay kids is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by